The Estee Lauder Companies Inc. (EL) Stock: A Look at the Monthly Trend

 EL) stock’s latest price update

-The Estee Lauder Companies Inc. (NYSE: EL) has seen a decline in its stock price by -0.45 in relation to its previous close of 201.19.
-However, the company has experienced a -0.36% decline in its stock price over the last five trading sessions.
+The Estee Lauder Companies Inc. (NYSE: EL)’s stock price has plunge by -1.31relation to previous closing price of 201.79.
+Nevertheless, the company has seen a -2.16% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/10/23 that Estée Lauder, L’Oréal Look to Local Investments to Grow Business in China

 Analysts’ Opinion of EL

-Many brokerage firms have already submitted their reports for EL stocks, with TD Cowen repeating the rating for EL by listing it as a “Outperform.”
-The predicted price for EL in the upcoming period, according to TD Cowen is $28 based on the research report published on March 14th of the current year 2023.

-Societe Generale, on the other hand, stated in their research note that they expect to see EL reach a price target of $294.
-The rating they have provided for EL stocks is “Buy” according to the report published on March 08th, 2023.
+TD Cowen, on the other hand, stated in their research note that they expect to see EL reach a price target of $28.
+The rating they have provided for EL stocks is “Outperform” according to the report published on March 14th, 2023.

-Citigroup gave a rating of “Buy” to EL, setting the target price at $295 in the report published on February 17th of the current year.
+Societe Generale gave a rating of “Buy” to EL, setting the target price at $294 in the report published on March 08th of the current year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at EL starting from Haney Carl P., who sale 9,741 shares at the price of $253.90 back on Feb 13.
-After this action, Haney Carl P. now owns 4,773 shares of The Estee Lauder Companies Inc., valued at $2,473,240 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at EL starting from Hertzmark Hudis Jane, who sale 43,311 shares at the price of $202.09 back on May 11.
+After this action, Hertzmark Hudis Jane now owns 21,275 shares of The Estee Lauder Companies Inc., valued at $8,752,853 using the latest closing price.

-Hyman Jennifer, the Director of The Estee Lauder Companies Inc., sale 5,234 shares at $266.88 during a trade that took place back on Feb 03, which means that Hyman Jennifer is holding 1,000 shares at $1,396,847 based on the most recent closing price.
+Haney Carl P., the EVP Research Prod & Innovation of The Estee Lauder Companies Inc., sale 9,741 shares at $253.90 during a trade that took place back on Feb 13, which means that Haney Carl P. is holding 4,773 shares at $2,473,240 based on the most recent closing price.

 Stock Fundamentals for EL